Symmetry energy and neutron star properties in the saturated Nambu-Jona-Lasinio model: Summary

 \section{Summary}

-In this work, we adopt the saturated NJL model that respects the chiral symmetry and Lorentz invariance to study the density dependence of the symmetry energy and its consequence in NS's.
-While the super-soft symmetry energy can not be produced by the usual RMF models, we introduce a chiral isovector-vector interaction to simulate the super-soft symmetry energy.
-We have found that isovector-vector interaction contributes a $\rho^3$ term to the symmetry energy, and the symmetry energy can be super-soft or stiff, depending on the sign of isovector-vector interaction.
-However, with the super-soft symmetry energy, the NS matter pressure decreases at high densities and fails to keep NS stable.
-Thus, the super-soft symmetry energy should be ruled out by the observation of stable NS's.
-It is found that the isovector-scalar interaction in the NJL model plays an important role in softening of the symmetry energy.
+In this work, we adopt the saturated NJL model that respects the chiral symmetry to study the density dependence of the symmetry energy and its consequence in NS's.
+While the super-soft symmetry energy can not be produced by the usual RMF models, we find that a chiral isovector-vector interaction can be responsible for the super-soft symmetry energy, though the latter should eventually be ruled out by the NS stability.
+With the inclusion of the isovector-scalar interaction, a general softening of the symmetry energy at high densities is found even for the large slope parameter of the symmetry energy at saturation density because of the restoration of chiral symmetry.
 We have also examined the dependence of the symmetry energy on the momentum cutoff of the NJL model.
 The rise of the cutoff in a reasonable region reduces the slope of the symmetry energy at saturation density.
 For smaller cutoffs, the symmetry energy in the NJL model may display consistent stiffness or softness on the both sides of the saturation density.
 Finally, using the NJL EOS's, we have investigated the NS mass-radius relations.
 The NS maximum mass obtained with various isovector-scalar couplings and momentum cutoffs is well above the $2M_\odot$.
 The relatively small NS radius can be obtained with suitable combination of reasonable cutoffs and isovector-scalar couplings, and the obtained NS radii well meet the present limits extracted from recent measurements.